Stan994265/Online_Initialization_for_VILS/README.md

-# Online Initialization for Monocular Visual-Inertial-LiDAR Systems with Extrinsic Calibration and Software Time Synchronization
+# Online Initialization for Monocular Visual-Inertial-LiDAR System with Extrinsic Calibration and Software Time Synchronization
 ##  Hardware introduction
 Our VILS is a self-assembled handhold device, it consists of the following:
 <img src="figure/device.png">